 Curdlan, a high molecular weight linear $1,3-\beta$ -glucan, is of particular interest because of its pharmacological properties (Na 2000).
-Curdlan is insoluble in water but it dissolves in basic solutions and forms liquid crystalline gels upon infusion of transition metal salts as seen in Figure 1.
+Curdlan is insoluble in water but it dissolves in basic solutions and forms liquid crystalline gels upon infusion of transition metal salts.
 These gels can be used to encapsulate deoxyribonucleic acid (DNA) in amorphous and crystalline regions (Lehtovaara 2012a).
-Curdlan can also be modified with poly(ethylene glycol) (PEG) to create an amphiphilic graft polymer for encapsulating hydrophobic drugs (Lehtovaara 2012b).
+Curdlan can also be modified with poly(ethylene glycol) (PEG) to create an amphiphilic graft polymer for encapsulating hydrophobic drugs (Lehtovaara 2012b) as illustrated in Scheme 1.

-Current research is focusing on combining the structural properties of $1,3-\beta$ -glucans with the pharmacological ones to further enhance the efficacy of hybrid systems thus created.
+Current research focuses on combining the structural properties of $1,3-\beta$ -glucans with the pharmacological ones to further enhance the efficacy of hybrid systems thus created.